kombolewis/bank-api/README.md

 make test

 ```

-Or test the endpoints provided by the application.
-In order to explore the endpoints, the seeder during setup, creates an admin user to aid with this.
+In order to explore the endpoints, an admin user is setup during setup above to  aid with this.
 The credentials are as below:

 ```